nkh/tcol/README.md

 ## Pick mode

-If you passa file to *tcol*, the file will be displayed in the left pane.
+If you pass a file to *tcol*, the file will be displayed in the left pane.

 ![TUI](https://github.com/nkh/tcol/blob/main/media/tcol_0.png)